We often see money making as a solo venture, or something you only do with professional colleagues, but why not make money with your family?

 One for the more extroverted family perhaps, but nonetheless, putting on a show for the neighbourhood could be a great way to make some cash on the side.
 Invite some local children to get involved and help build up each other’s confidence as performers.

 Sell tickets to the show to your neighbours and who will show up to support their kids and see what they’ve been working on.
 So, whether you’re working on the choreography for the new local dance crew or that of the dramatic Wicked production, you have found to a way to contribute to the household kitty while also spending memorable moments as a family… just make sure the neighbours are having as much fun as you are!

-If you don’t mind sharing your space with strangers, renting out a room in your home is an excellent way to make some extra cash.
+If you don’t mind sharing your space with strangers, listing a room in your home is an excellent way to make some extra cash.